jordanestenanderson/esten.github.io/_projects/commonwealth-walkway.md

 introimg: commonwealth-1.jpg
 introimgalt: Grid of screenshots from various screens of the Commonwealth Walkway mobile app
 screens1title: Explore Edmonton
-screens1description: The Commonwealth Walkway Trust came to us seeking an interactive storytelling application to accompany the unveiling of their newest walkway right in the heart of Edmonton.</br>The app was designed to encourage Edmonton's citizens and visitors to get out and explore the most beautiful parts of the city, all while learning about its vibrant history.
+screens1description: The Commonwealth Walkway Trust came to us seeking an interactive storytelling application to accompany the unveiling of their newest walkway right in the heart of Edmonton.
+The app was designed to encourage Edmonton's citizens and visitors to get out and explore the most beautiful parts of the city, all while learning about its vibrant history.
 screens1firstimage: commonwealth-mobile1.jpg
 screens1firstimagealt: Map discovery screenshot of the Commonwealth Walkway mobile app
 screens1secondimage: commonwealth-mobile2.jpg